 Some PCPs may choose to become healthcare entrepreneurs, starting their medical practices, urgent care centers, or healthcare startups.
 They may develop innovative healthcare solutions, such as digital health apps, medical devices, or personalized medicine services.

 Overall, the future outlook for PCPs in non-clinical roles is diverse and offers numerous opportunities for professional growth, impact, and innovation in healthcare delivery and management.
-As the healthcare landscape continues to evolve, PCPs will play a vital role in shaping the future of medicine and improving the health and well-being of individuals and communities.
+As the healthcare landscape continues to evolve, PCPs will, therefore, play a vital role in shaping the future of medicine.
+Furthermore, they will be instrumental in improving the health and well-being of individuals and communities.

 https://www.verywellhealth.com/clinical-versus-non-clinical-jobs-1736349/